 #6 At 60-90 Seconds, Flip and Press

-There are many different brew times you can use.
+You can use many different brew times.
 A good starting range is 60-90 seconds in total.
-When this time has passed, grab the AeroPress holding both chambers together and flip it so it is over your mug.
+When this time has passed, grab the AeroPress, holding both chambers together, and flip it so it is over your mug.

-Once the AeroPress is back right-side-up and over the mug, proceed with pressing down the plunger.
-Use a slow steady press.
-It should take about 20 seconds to fully press.
+Press down the plunger once the AeroPress is back right-side-up and over the mug.
+Use a slow, steady press.
+It should take about 20 seconds to press fully.

 #7 Add Water to Taste

 What you have now is a coffee concentrate.
 Add some hot water to bring it to the consistency of brewed coffee.
-Typically this will mean adding 50% water.
+Typically, this means adding 50% water.
 If you want an iced coffee, just pour over a cup of ice cubes.

 I should also add that you don’t need to add anything if you want to have an “espresso-like” beverage.
 Because the AeroPress can not generate near the pressure of a true espresso machine, I do not consider it espresso.
 Nor does home coffee roasting retailer Sweet Maria’s.
 From their AeroPress page: